erc7824/nitrolite-example/docs/chapter-4-display-balances.md

 This is the final step.
 We'll add the logic to fetch and display the balances.

+TODO: consider continue using incremental approach, because right now there are too many lines of code and they are blending with previous chapters' changes.
+\+ consider moving balances logic into separate hook.
+\++ consider moving auth logic into separate hook.

 ```tsx
 // filepath: src/App.tsx
 import { useState, useEffect } from 'preact/hooks';